gojuggl26-dotcom/AI-quescore/README.md

 I am new to hackathons and to programming in general.
 I am not very familiar with GitHub or other development tools.
 I created this with the aim of submitting a product within the hackathon timeframe.
 Therefore, please bear with me if there are any areas that are incomplete or difficult to understand.
+When actually building the application, AI proved indispensable as I developed it using the coding skills I had learnt myself.